sshkarupa/pgsql/Readme.md

 $ pgcli -h localhost -p 5432 -U postgres
 ```

-Don't forget to stop docker container after your work will be finished:
+Don't forget to stop docker container when your work is finished:

 ```
 $ docker stop $(docker ps -a -q)
 ```

-## Using Makefile
+### using Makefile

-For simplicity running the commands above you can just run the following:
+Instead of commands above you can simply run: `make psql`, `make pgcli` or

-* `make psql`
-* `make pgcli`
-* `make stop`
+`make stop`

 ## Dependencies

-Before starting, you’ll need to have Docker installed
+Before starting, you need to have Docker installed